z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Syntax/Advanced/Universal-Grammar.md

 Universal Grammar is the theory that the ability to acquire grammar is hard-wired into the brain, and that all human languages share certain fundamental principles.

 > **Chomsky (1986):**
-> "Universal grammar provides the underlying structure common to all languages."
+> "UG [Universal Grammar] may be regarded as characterization of the genetically determined language faculty."

 ## Key Concepts